|

 Proportion of Years 4-6, 7-9 and 10-12 student responses (2024)

-Results indicate that students in Years 4-6 tend to report stronger social support from peers compared with students in other year levels.
+Results indicate that students in Years 4-6 tend to report higher participation in organised activities compared with students in other year levels.

 Trend in ‘High’ participation of organised activities outside of school hours